joostflick/meesterproef-1819/README.md

 During this meeting we talked about the end deliverables and how to take the last steps into finishing our application.

 We concluded that the most important thing would be to make the application usable for someone without any prior knowledge.

-## Conclusion

-My final conclusion on this project